 Changed as suggested by reviewer:

-Added details explaining where, when and format in which this product will be made available to the public.
+At the time of this writing, there is no requirement from the NWS for true color imagery.

+If someone we are working with requests code, supplying experimental code on a case-by-case basis will be considered.
+There are several places to find true color images on the web that are not directly from NOAA and NOAA NWS forecasters can make a version of our true color images in their operational system (AWIPS) and we mention this now in the conclusions.

 I think the work fits into the broad goals of AGU's E&S Sci, but its equally broad readership would benefit from a significant revision, mostly in the figures and addressing the above questions.
 See following list.
 Sequential comments/questions: * l.
 1: Title sounds strange.
 Generate --> Generating? or Generation of?